Chenchen2001/Online_Meal_System/accounts.md

+The accounts below are the default accounts provided by `serverdata.sql`, also available in Live Demo.

+For security reasons, Live Demo URL is not available on Github.

 | userid           | password | auth_flag |
 | ---------------- | -------- | --------- |
 | alicezhang       | p@ssw0rd | admin     |